 What to Bring on Safari

-The clothes you need to bring depends on the season during which you are on safari :
+This depends on the season in which you are on safari :

 Light clothing is recommended.
 Take a pullover for early morning drives.